shubhamgodase2002/Hyperparameter-Tuning/README.md

 Our research shows that combining Optuna and sampling techniques significantly improves model performance on imbalanced datasets.
 We observed improvements in metrics such as F1-score and AUC.

 For detailed results and visualizations, please refer to the associated research paper.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request with your suggestions or improvements.